liborty/TokenCrypt/README.md

 - Option `-ur -e '...' -i '...' (updating only) will not update excluded file extensions and ignored directories and their old versions will remain.
 - Options `-ucr -e '...' -i '...' (cleaning) will delete files/directories from the archive for two possible reasons: a) they had been deleted from INDIR or b) they had been specified on the exclude/ignore lists.
 After the cleaning, the remaining contents will be updated.

+As seen above, options can be run together, except following `-e` and `-i`, which must both be followed by a quoted, space separated list.
+Long lists of exceptions will cause some deterioration of speed.

 The tests for hexadecimal `-x` and base64 `-b` files should only be specified when the input directory likely contains such files.
 However, these tests are fast.
 They usually terminate after reading only the first few bytes.
 When these options are omitted by mistake, then everything will still work.
 However, the default compression of these types of files will take up more space than was strictly necessary.

 The three arguments are mandatory: the input directory, the keys directory and the encrypted directory.
 Both output directories (`keydir` and `outdir`) will mirror `indir` in their structure and file names; `keydir` will hold the keys and `outdir` will hold the encrypted files.